ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 #### 2.2.
 Self-Collision

-In order to speed up later collision checking, a _SelfCollisionMatrix_ can be computed in the next tap ("Self Collision").
+In order to speed up later collision checking, a SelfCollision-Matrix can be computed in the __Self Collision__ tab.
-Select the highest _Sampling Density_ and click "Regenerate Default Collision Matrix".
+Select the highest Sampling Density and click __Regenerate Default Collision Matrix__.

 ![SetupAssistant3](./doc/SetupAssistant3.png "SetupAssistant3")

 After about 10 seconds you will see a list of pairs of links which never or always collide within the robot model.
-This knowledge is used to speed up Self-CollisionChecking as these checks need not to be done during a planning step again.
+This knowledge is used to speed up SelfCollision-Checking as these checks need not to be done during a planning step again.

 ![SetupAssistant4](./doc/SetupAssistant4.png "SetupAssistant4")

 #### 2.3.
 Virtual Joints

-The next tap "Virtual Joints" is less important for our scenario.
+The next tap __Virtual Joints__ is less important for our scenario.
 This tap gets important in case you want to use MoveIt! with a mobile robot.
-A _virtual joint_ connects the robot to the world.
-While mobile robots would have _planar_ (2d) or _floating_ (6d) virtual joints, we simply define a _fixed_ virtual joint stating that our robot does not move.
+A virtual joint connects the robot to the world.
+While mobile robots would have __planar__ (2d) or __floating__ (6d) virtual joints, we simply define a __fixed__ virtual joint stating that our robot does not move.

 ![SetupAssistant5](./doc/SetupAssistant5.png "SetupAssistant5")

 #### 2.4.
 Planning Groups

-In step four ("Planning Groups") we define collections of links and joints of the robot and declare them as _Planning Groups_.
-Each Planning Group defines semantically related parts of the robot.
-For each Planning Group defined here MoveIt! will generate a configuration in order to perform motion planning later.
+In step four __Planning Groups__, we define collections of links and joints of the robot and declare them as a Planning Group.
+For each Planning Group defined here, MoveIt! will generate a configuration in order to perform motion planning later.

 For this tutorial we add two Planning Groups:

 1. Group "arm"
-  * Select `kdl_kinematics_plugin/KDLKinematicsPlugin` as _Kinematic Solver_.
+  * Select `kdl_kinematics_plugin/KDLKinematicsPlugin` as __Kinematic Solver__.
 This is a numerical Solver for Inverse Kinematics.
-  * Use the _Add Kin.
-Chain_ option to assign the kinematic chain starting with arm_0_link (Base Link) and ending with arm_7_link (Tip Link).
+  * Use the __Add Kin.
+Chain__ button to assign the kinematic chain starting with `arm_0_link` (Base Link) and ending with `arm_7_link` (Tip Link).

 2. Group "gripper"
   * The gripper does not need a kinematic solver.
 Thus we leave it `None`.
-  * As the gripper group only consists of just one link (i.e. gripper_link), we use the _Add Links_ option for assigning.
+  * As the gripper group only consists of just one link (i.e. `gripper_link`), we use the __Add Links__ button here.

 ![SetupAssistant6](./doc/SetupAssistant6.png "SetupAssistant6")

-After the configuration of the two Planning Groups, your configuration should look like the following.
+After the configuration of the two Planning Groups, the tap should look like the following.

 ![SetupAssistant7](./doc/SetupAssistant7.png "SetupAssistant7")

 #### 2.5.
 Robot Poses

-The tap "Robot Poses" allows us to define some _robot poses_.
+The tap __Robot Poses__ allows us to pre-define some default robot poses.
 These robot poses can later be used as goals for a motion plan within the RVIZ plugin or the CommandLineTool.
-Now define some poses for the group "arm".
-Use the sliders to set the joint values of each joint within the group.
+Now define poses for the group "arm" by using the sliders to set the joint values of each joint within the group.
-In the view you can see what the current configuration would look like.
-In case the current configuration is in collision, the robot model becomes red in the display.
+You can see what the current configuration would look like in the visualization.
+In case the current configuration is in collision, the robot model becomes red.

 ![SetupAssistant8](./doc/SetupAssistant8.png "SetupAssistant8")